timosarkar/networking/README.md

 # Suggested Pre-requesities

-I heavily suggest the use of the new Microsoft Windows Terminal which is available here: https://apps.microsoft.com/store/detail/windows-terminal
+I heavily suggest the use of the new Microsoft Windows Terminal which is available here: https://apps.microsoft.com/store/detail/windows-terminal.
+The new Windows Terminal heavily differs from the casual CMD.
+It allows for modularization.

 # Installing and configuring Vagrant on Windows 10/11 Host